safespring/docs/content/new/migrate-from-legacy.md

 You will also need the project ID for the project you're migrating to.
 You can find this by simply clicking on Identity - Projects and copy the Project ID next to the project name.

 ## Migrating from a central flavor with volume boot source
 This is the simplest case in which you can migrate the volume directly to the new platform.

 1. In the legacy platform, shut off the instance from the operating system or in the dashboard.
 2. Under Compute - Volumes, select "Create Snapshot" from the Actions menu
-3. Under "Description" type in `migrate_to=<project-id of project i v2>`.
+3. Under "Description" type in `migrate_to=<project-id of project in v2>`.
 This will tag the volume and will be picked up automatically by our migration tooling.
 4. Wait for migration to complete (usually around 15 minutes but may take up to a few hours in some cases)
 5. Once the migration is complete, you will see the volume in the new platform under Compute - Volumes.
 To make sure that the volume is ready to use, choose "Update metadata" from the Actions menu and check that you have migrate_status=volume_synced under "Existing Metadata".
 Also make sure that the volume is bootable
 6. Create a new instance and select Volume under Select Boot Source.
 Please make sure that you select the correct volume and a central flavor type prefixed with `b2` matching the resource needs of the instance.
 7. After the instance has been created make sure that it boots correctly and that you can access it via SSH or the console.
 Also attach secondary volumes that you might have migrated using the same method.